GMahmoud/virtual_costmap_layer/README.md

 ```

-Please note that a rings are specific case of polygon in wkt data.
-A ploygon contains an outer ring and multiple inner rings.
-In our package, an element in the virtual layer that has a ring format is filled.
-If you need to define a hallow ring form, you may use a polygon with no inner (see the empty M letter example)
+Please note that `rings` are specific case of `polygons` in wkt data. _A ploygon contains an outer ring and multiple inner rings_.
+In our package, an element in the virtual layer with a ring format is filled.
+If you need to define a hallow ring form, you may use a polygon with no inner (see the empty M letter examples below)

+#### Line string and polygon with inner
 <div align=right>
 <table>
   <tr>